recursiive/astro-aria/src/content/post/qradar101.md

 **Q24: What is the name of the employee who hired the attacker?**

-Going back to the suspicious .xlsx file that was exfiltrated, although we do not know the contents, we do know the file name was “sami.xlsx”, which was uploaded through wmiexec.py.
+Going back to the suspicious .xlsx file that was exfiltrated, although we do not know the contents, we do know the file name was "sami.xlsx", which was uploaded through wmiexec.py.
 We can infer that sami is a name, and potentially the file came from an employee named sami, which was confirmed by the answer.

 ## Overview